GoogleChrome/chrome-extensions-samples/api-samples/declarativeNetRequest/url-redirect/README.md

 # chrome.declarativeNetRequest - URL Blocker

-This sample demonstrates how to use the [chrome.declarativeNetRequest](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/) API to redirect requests.
+This sample demonstrates using the [`chrome.declarativeNetRequest`](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/) API to redirect requests.

 ## Overview

-Once installed, any requests made in the main frame to the following URLs will be redirected:
+Once this extension is installed, any requests made in the main frame to the following URLs will be redirected:

 - https://developer.chrome.com/docs/extensions/mv2/
 - https://developer.chrome.com/docs/extensions/reference/browserAction/